MohamedataS/Inflation-Forecasting-PanelModels/README.md

 ## **4.1 Missing Values (MICE-BR)**

-**Iterative Imputation with Bayesian Ridge (MICE-BR)** Treats each missing variable as a regression on the other observed variables within a Bayesian framework.
+**Iterative Imputation with Bayesian Ridge (MICE-BR):**

+- Treats each missing variable as a regression on the other observed variables within a Bayesian framework.
-Applied separately for each country to preserve country-specific heterogeneity.
+- Applied separately for each country to preserve country-specific heterogeneity.
-Imputes missing values without discarding the rich relationships among variables.
+- Imputes missing values without discarding the rich relationships among variables.

 `**Python Code:**`
 ```python
 # Handle missing values for each country